Stade de France: Tenants

-Future developments and the 2024 Summer Olympics
+Rugby

 France's governing body for rugby union, the French Rugby Federation (FFR), announced in November 2010 that it would not renew its deal to use Stade de France for international rugby matches when it expired in 2013.
 FFR also stated that it planned to build a new stadium of its own in the Paris region.

 Reportedly, the FFR had become increasingly frustrated with several aspects of the deal.
 According to rugby journalist Ian Moriarty, "The deal with the Stade de France has been a disaster for the FFR financially over the years, forcing France's powerbrokers to look across the English channel at the RFU's Twickenham cash cow with ever increasing envy."
 Reports vary widely as to how much the FFR must spend to rent out the stadium, but estimates range from €3 million to €5 million per match.
 Although Stade de France and Twickenham are roughly the same size, the rental expense means that the FFR reportedly makes about one-third as much from a Stade de France sellout as does the RFU from a sellout at Twickenham.
 In addition, the national rugby team does not enjoy primacy at Stade de France; the national football team and major concerts take priority.
 FFR had to move two of its 2010–11 home Tests to Montpellier and Nantes due to fixture clashes with the national football team.
 Also, former FFR president Serge Blanco claimed that the 2009 Top 14 final had to be moved from May to June because of a conflict with a Johnny Hallyday rock concert.

 In June 2012, FFR announced that it had selected the site for its new ground, tentatively known as Grand Stade FFR.
 The 82,000-seat stadium, featuring a retractable roof and slide-out pitch, was to be built on a former horse racing track in Évry, about 25 km south of Paris.
 The new stadium, estimated to cost €600 million, was originally scheduled to open in 2017, but completion was later pushed back to the 2021/2022 time frame.
 FFR officially abandoned the stadium project in December 2016.